 The Education Recovery Group continues to monitor carefully the incidence and prevalence of COVID-19 in Scotland and in school communities and this guidance will be kept under review and updated when necessary.

 The guidance applies to all local authorities and schools (primary/secondary/special/school hostels/residential) under their management.
 Local authorities should ensure that any external organisations involved in delivering services in schools (e.g. contracted facilities management services) are required to follow this guidance.
 It should also be used by grant-aided schools and independent schools to support their recovery efforts.
 Please read the supplementary guidance for residential children’s house, residential schools, secure care facilities and residential respite/short break services for children and young people, developed in partnership with relevant stakeholders.
 COVID-19 guidance for universities, colleges and student accommodation providers may also be relevant to some.

 Recognising its specific context, separate guidance for the Early Learning and Childcare (ELC) and childcare sector has been developed.
-There is also specific guidance for childminders and for Out of school care.
-Guidance for youth work and the Community Learning and Development Sector is also available.
+There is also specific guidance for childminders and for School-aged childcare.
+Guidance for the Community Learning and Development Sector is also available.

 Nothing in this guidance affects the legal obligations of local authorities with regard to health and safety, public health and their responsibilities under the Equality Act 2010.
 Local authorities must continue to adhere to all such duties when implementing this guidance.
 Under the Coronavirus Act 2020, they must have regard to the advice relating to coronavirus from the Chief Medical Officer for Scotland.

 Local authorities and schools should exercise their judgement when implementing this guidance, to ensure the safety and wellbeing of their children, young people and staff taking into account local circumstances.
 Where this guidance states that local authorities and schools: